-First, data rich firms in finance, tech, management, marketing, and other industries are increasingly being confronted with a new class of problems how to manage their data assets.
+- First, data rich firms in tech, finance, accounting, management, marketing, and other industries are increasingly being confronted with a new class of problems - how to manage their data assets and to effectively use them for data-driven decision making.
 It is important for modern managers to understand the opportunities and challenges introduced by these data assets so that they can credibly communicate about these issues with others in the firm.
-We will cover many of these issues, so that you will be able to think about the opportunities and challenges that arise when firms try to use data to solve business problems.

-• Second, as a future manager, marketing analyst, financial analyst, consultant, etc. it is increasingly likely that you will require the skills to acquire data, to model and analyze data, and to communicate the analysis of your data.
+We will cover many of these issues, so that you will be able to think about the opportunities and challenges that arise when firms try to use data to solve business problems. - Second, as a future manager, digital marketing analyst, financial analyst, strategy consultant, etc. it is increasingly likely that you will require the skills to acquire data, to model and analyze data, and to communicate the analysis of your data.
 These tools are likely to provide a powerful "edge" in the future labor market, and in this class, you will gain hands-on experience with some of the more popular data analysis tools, including R and Tableau, and you will gain experience in breaking down data sets and communicating your findings through both visualizations and presentations.
 You will also learn about some of the key challenges that arise when working with data.